 Florian and Sean traveled to Denver, Colorado for live demos in a fire fighting training facility.
 This practical experience allowed them to understand how firefighters navigate unfamiliar paths through burned buildings filled with smoke and noise.

-Dr. Yang, Florian, and Sean named their prototype the “Haptic Helmet.”
+Dr. Cai, Florian, and Sean named their prototype the “Haptic Helmet.”
 The helmet communicates directions to a firefighter through a buzz sent to different sides of their head.
 This buzz is sent through a remote controller and indicates them where and how to move.

-According to Dr. Yang, the winning factor of this prototype was its simple design and low cost.
+According to Dr. Cai, the winning factor of this prototype was its simple design and low cost.
 Florian added that that the judges appreciated their intuitiveness in the design and Sean believed that their prototype made it easy to explain the commands to firefighters.

 This win, however, represented much more than a successful design.
 It’s a testament to what happens when talent from around the world joins hands to find solutions for a challenge.